nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Changelog ==

+= 2.6.3 =
+* Fix normal embeds not sizing correctly
+* Added scrolling="no" to Iframes
+* Init shortcodes at a late stage to dominate conflicts
+* Improved Iframe parameter handling
+* Metacafe, Myspace, Videojug are now handled via Iframe

 = 2.6.2 =
 * Fix Objects open correctly in Colorbox
 * Fix Iframe autoplay parameters startign with '&'
 * Added screenshot for options page
+* Youtube Videos with now me embedded with the same protocol your website is on, meaning if your website is https youtube embeds will be in https as well.

 = 2.6.1 =
 * Fix Colorbox args script not having colorbox in depenency array